The 9 Best Psychology Podcasts

 ¤

-Alice Florence Orr is a staff writer for Podcast Review and is based in Edinburgh.
-Her work has appeared in Scottish ReviewLike The Wind, and Nomad Journal.
-You can connect with her on Twitter or Instagram.
+Alice Florence Orr is a staff writer and editor for Podcast Review.
+She is based in Edinburgh.
+You can connect with her on Twitter or read her work on aliceflorenceorr.com.